BladeFireLight/WindowsImageTools/docs/en-US/New-UnattendXml.md

 ```

 ### -JoinAccount
-User account/password to join do the domain
+User account/password to join do the domain MUST use Domain\User or user@domain format

 ```yaml
 Type: PSCredential